amanfinds/amansrivastava_2511827_part2_kpi_experiment/part2_kpi_experiment/data/outputs/recommendation_memo.md

 - **Short observation window:** Revenue and refunds are measured at 30 days; longer-term retention, churn, and lifetime value are not observed in this dataset and could change the calculus.
 - **No causal claim beyond conversion:** While the conversion result is causal (from random assignment), the segment-level and guardrail findings are observational subgroup comparisons within the experiment and should be treated as directional, not independently confirmed.

-## Next Steps

-1. Brief the support team on expected ticket volume increase and ensure adequate staffing before full launch.
-2. Stand up a post-launch dashboard tracking conversion rate, refund rate, support ticket rate, and revenue per converted user weekly for the first 60–90 days.
-3. Investigate *why* Treatment converts more Free-tier and lower-value users — is the campaign messaging/incentive structure attracting more price-sensitive signups, and is that an acceptable trade-off long-term?
-4. Re-run the refund-rate comparison once a larger sample of converted users has accumulated post-launch, since the current test was underpowered to confirm or rule out that risk.
-5. Consider a follow-up experiment specifically targeting Basic-plan users, since the current campaign shows little benefit for that segment.